Javi Marroquin Splits From Girlfriend Lauren Comeau

 “I’m learning not everyone wants the attention.
 Dating someone on a TV show is tough.
 I think Lauren had a hard time adjusting to that,” he explained to Radar Online on September 13.

-Javi Marroquin went on to admit that he may not have been as sensitive to that as he should have been and said that fame was a lot for Lauren Comeau to deal with.
+Javi Marroquin admitted that he might not have been as sensitive to that as he should have been and said that fame was too much for Lauren Comeau.
 Although he and his now-ex-girlfriend attempted to make their romance work, they were unable.
 According to Javi Marroquin, he’s learned from his past relationship with Lauren Comeau that it is important to put himself in his partner’s shoes.

-The Teen Mom 2 star and father of Kailyn Lowry’s three-year-old son Lincoln went on to reveal that while he never believed in love at first sight, he felt it when he first laid eyes on Lauren Comeau.
+The Teen Mom 2 star and father of Kailyn Lowry’s three-year-old son, Lincoln, went on to reveal that while he never believed in love at first sight, he felt it when he first laid eyes on Lauren Comeau.

 As for their future, Javi Marroquin said he was hoping that he and Lauren Comeau would ultimately be able to work things out and said she made him happier than he has ever been.